AsclepiusInformatica/breaking-news/Breaking-News-drafts/Breaking-News-3_New-Media-Myths.md

 Meanwhile, for every ad the reader views on that page, the newspaper, at best, gets $0.03, while the <a href="https://www.rjionline.org/stories/breaking-news-2-when-good-ads-go-bad">ad-tech agencies can pocket $0.05</a>.

-Google and Facebook also rake in profits from newspaper articles.
+Google and Facebook also rake in profits from excerpting newspaper articles.
 Online news content generates plenty of revenue, just not for news sites.

 <h2>Myth: The internet is killing newspapers</h2>